 “Natural spring water or artisan water has been shown to be an excellent choice in water.
 Unlike reverse osmosis, spring water retains much of the original trace minerals,” says Dr. Sarah Hung, a naturopathic physician.

 In this case, the spring water retains the nutrients and minerals found in the Ouachita region—the brand owns 2,000 acres of forest in the area.
 As a gift back to the land, Mountain Valley undergoes extensive conservation efforts to preserve and revitalize it.
 While many spring water brands opt for plastic bottles, Mountain Valley leans into its natural roots with reusable glass bottles.

 While many think of LaCroix as the big sparkling mineral water brand, Topo Chico is the original, and it's beloved by the craft drink crowd.
 The iconic glass bottle has been made in Mexico since 1895 and has since gained a cult-following thanks to its bright bubbles, retro branding, and lack of underlying fake flavors.
 Best of all, Topo Chico works incredibly well in a cocktail, from a mojito to a Tom Collins and everything between.

-What differs mineral water from regular spring water?
+What differentiates mineral water from regular spring water?
 It will contain a small amount of naturally sourced minerals, like calcium and magnesium.

-“This type of water is usually sourced from a mineral spring and can contain minerals, such as magnesium, calcium, and sulfur,” says Dr. Acharya.
+“This type of water is usually sourced from a mineral spring and can contain minerals, such as magnesium, calcium, and sulfur,” says Bansari Acharya RDN, a registered dietitian and nutritionist.
 “The benefits of this water are the minerals that are contained in it, which are essential for the human body.”